Risograph Effect

 The color combination defines the look more than any other control.

-Use Tone Split before changing everything else
+Use Tone Lift before changing everything else

 Coarser dots work better on bold graphics